Trump allies to ask Supreme Court to block Pennsylvania ruling on mail-in ballots

 But the petitioners, led by Rep. Mike Kelly (R-Pa.), said that without the justices’ intervention, the commonwealth “will take further actions to certify the results of the election, potentially limiting this court’s ability to grant relief in the event of a decision on the merits in petitioners’ favor.”

-The chief justice of the Pennsylvania Supreme Court expressed some concern about whether revisions to the commonwealth’s mail-in balloting practices required a constitutional amendment, rather than simply passage by the state’s Republican-led legislature.
+The chief justice and one other justice of the Pennsylvania Supreme Court expressed some concern about the law, which contained a 180-day window in which objections could be filed.
+But both said there was no reason to grant the extraordinary relief challengers sought.

-But another said it was too late to bring those challenges now.
+Another said it was clearly too late to bring those challenges now.

 “Having delayed this suit until two elections were conducted under Act 77’s new, no-excuse mail-in voting system, petitioners — several of whom participated in primary elections under this system without complaint — play a dangerous game at the expense of every Pennsylvania voter,” wrote Justice David Wecht, a Democrat.

-He said the petitioners waived their opportunity to protest the changes, and now want to change the rules after the election.
+He said the petitioners want to change the rules after the election.

 “It is not our role to lend legitimacy to such transparent and untimely efforts to subvert the will of Pennsylvania voters,” Wecht wrote.
 “Courts should not decide elections when the will of the voters is clear.”